cdump/scfg/README.md

 2. Values from ENV
 3. Values from command line

-For example, option from command line overwrite values from config, ENV var overwrite config value and so on
+For example, command line option overwrites the config value, ENV var overwrites config value and so on

 ## Example
 See full example in example.cc